 The statement issued by the Croydon South Conservatives did its best to blame the system rather than the perpetrator of the offence.
 “Richard Ottaway has apologised to constituents for his part in allowing an indefensible system of allowances to develop,” they said.
 “He shares the local party’s view that MPs should act honestly and decently.
 We expect MPs to live by the same rules and standards as those they wish to represent.
 No MP is above the law.”

 Croydon’s Tories ought to have known better, because Ottaway had long had form for breaking promises to his constituency.

-Although 20 years ago, Ottaway had promised at his initial selection that he would live in the constituency, he chose instead to live away from the great unwashed of Croydon, moving in to the Surrey village of Bletchingley instead.
+Although 20 years ago, Ottaway promised at his initial selection that he would live in the constituency.
+Yet he chose instead to live away from the great unwashed of Croydon, moving in to the Surrey village of Bletchingley instead.
 He claimed for this property as his second home under parliamentary expenses.

 Ottaway was fortunate to return to parliament in 1992, parachuted into Croydon by the Tories after losing after one term representing Nottingham North.
 That year marked a trough in property prices, and Ottaway was able, like many MPs, to take advantage of the option provided of speculating in the housing market.
 The ability of MPs in Greater London to claim housing monies was voted out in the last Parliament.
 MPs now have to rent rather than buy second homes, so taking away the opportunity for huge capital gains from the mortgage support that existed in the past.